flutter/website/src/docs/codelabs/explicit-animations.md

 At a fundamental level,
-**explicit animations provide you with controls for telling Flutter how to quickly rebuild a widget tree to create the illusion of motion.** You will learn more about these controls later in this codelab.
+**explicit animations provide you with controls for telling Flutter how to quickly rebuild a widget tree to create the illusion of motion.** You'll learn more about these controls later in this codelab.

 Given what you've learned so far,